moffern/moffern/README.md

   And maybe even have a career within something related to this.

-* 📓 If you see some bad code and/or want to share some thoughts on how to make it better, please do contact me 👇.
+* 📓 If you see some bad code and/or want to share some thoughts on how to make it better, please do contact me.
 I appreciate all the help i can get and i always want to learn more.

 * 📧 moffern87@hotmail.com